 Remortgaging is when you move your current mortgage to a new deal, either with your current lender or a new provider.
 You can remortgage for home improvements by releasing equity you’ve built up over the time you’ve owned your home.
 It’s a popular way to fund home improvements in the UK.
 It can take several weeks though, and could include exit fees if you move to a new lender, so you should factor this into your plans.
 You’ll always own your own home though, and you could use the money to increase the value of your home.

 It’s worth keeping in mind that remortgaging to fund home improvements isn’t right for everyone.
 It can be difficult to remortgage in later life, as the affordability checks are based on your age and income.
 And, if house prices fall, you could end up in negative equity, making moving or remortgaging again difficult.
 If you don’t keep up with your repayments, your home may be repossessed.
-If you’re over 55, you may be better suited to using equity release for home improvements.
+If you’re over 50, you may be better suited to using equity release for home improvements.
 You don’t have to have paid off all your mortgage – you can remortgage to a lifetime mortgage and pay off the rest of your mortgage using the money you access, but you might have to pay an early repayment charge if you do.

 Fund home improvements with a lifetime mortgage